abinit/abinit/doc/tutorial/eph4isotc.md

 {% dialog tests/tutorespfn/Input/teph4isotc_2.abi %}

 To activate the computation of $\gamma_{\qq\nu}$ in metals,  we use [[optdriver]] = 7 and [[eph_task]] = 1.
-The location of the DDB, DVDB and WFK files is specified via [[getddb_filepath]] [[getdvdb_filepath]] [[getwfk_filepath]], respectively.
+The location of the external DDB, DVDB and WFK files is specified via [[getddb_filepath]] [[getdvdb_filepath]] [[getwfk_filepath]], respectively.

 ```sh